Events

 I deliver a lecture on Populism and the Missing Crisis of Capitalism.

-Modern America: what’s behind the rise of AOC and the Squad?
+What’s Behind the Rise of AOC and the Squad?
 Public Lecture

 Organized by The Battle of Ideas festival, London